hawariMuflihMunte/bookshelf-express-api/README.md

 #### /books
 * GET
 * POST

+#### /books/:id
+* GET
 * PUT
 * DELETE

 ---
-This API is not yet completed as its used for educational purposes only
+This API is completed and is used for educational purposes only